Employee Stock Ownership Plan: Advantages and disadvantages to employees

-In a US ESOP, just as in every other form of qualified pension plan, employees do not pay taxes on the contributions until they receive a distribution from the plan when they leave the company.
+In a U.S. ESOP, just as in every other form of qualified pension plan, employees do not pay taxes on the contributions until they receive a distribution from the plan when they leave the company.
 They can roll the amount over into an IRA, as can participants in any qualified plan.
 There is no requirement for a private sector employer to provide retirement savings plans for employees.

 Some studies conclude that employee ownership appears to increase production and profitability and improve employees' dedication and sense of ownership.
 ESOP advocates maintain that the key variable in securing these claimed benefits is to combine an ESOP with a high degree of worker involvement in work-level decisions (employee teams, for instance).
 Employee stock ownership can increase the employees' financial risk if the company does badly.

-ESOPS, by definition, concentrate workers' retirement savings in the stock of a single company.
-Such concentration is contrary to the central principle of modern investment theory, which is that investors should diversify their investments across many companies, industries, geographic locations, etc. Moreover, ESOPs concentrate workers' retirement savings in the stock of the same company on which they depend for their wages and current benefits, such as health insurance, worsening the nondiversification problem.
+ESOPs, by definition, concentrate workers' retirement savings in the stock of a single company.
+Such concentration is contrary to the central principle of modern investment theory, which is that investors should diversify their investments across many companies, industries, geographic locations, etc. Moreover, ESOPs concentrate workers' retirement savings in the stock of the same company on which they depend for their wages and current benefits, such as health insurance, worsening the non-diversification problem.
 High-profile examples illustrate the problem.
 Employees at companies such as Enron and WorldCom lost much of their retirement savings by overinvesting in company stock in their 401(k) plans, but the specific companies were not employee-owned.
 Enron, Polaroid and United Airlines, all of which had ESOPs when they went bankrupt, were C corporations.

 Most S corporation ESOPs offer their employees at least one qualified retirement savings plan like a 401(k) in addition to the ESOP, allowing for greater diversification of assets.
 Studies in Massachusetts, Ohio, and Washington State show that on average, employees participating in the main form of employee ownership have considerably more in retirement assets than comparable employees in non-ESOP firms.
 The most comprehensive of the studies, a report on all ESOP firms in Washington state, found that the retirement assets were about three times as great, and the diversified portion of employee retirement plans was about the same as the total retirement assets of comparable employees in equivalent non-ESOP firms.
 The Washington study, however, showed that ESOP participants still had about 60% of their retirement savings invested in employer stock.
 Wages in ESOP firms were also 5-12% higher.
 National data from Joseph Blasi and Douglas Kruse at Rutgers shows that ESOP companies are more successful than comparable firms and, perhaps as a result, were more likely to offer additional diversified retirement plans alongside their ESOPs.